How do you learn the most from your own notes?

 Studente maakt samenvatting van de lesstof

 Many students take notes during a lecture or when reading the subject material.
 But is it actually useful?
 Do you learn enough from taking notes and making all those summaries?
-And how do you best approach it?
+And what is the best approach?
 In this study tip you will learn how to get the most out of your notes.

-Many students have never learned how to properly take notes, and thus do not use this learning strategy optimally.
+Many students have never learned how to properly take notes.
+And you can't use a learning strategy optimally if you have not mastered it.
 A large review study (Dunlosky et al., 2013) has shown that just taking notes is not very beneficial.
-There are two things that make taking notes more valuable; the structure and whether your notes encourage you to re-examine the subject matter.
+There are two things that make taking notes more valuable.
+The structure should be clear and your notes should encourage you to review the subject matter.

 The Cornell note-taking method meets both requirements.
 The image shows the structure of a Cornell note.
 At the top you write the topic from your book or (a part of) the lecture.
 It works best if each page covers a different topic (structure requirement).
 The right-hand part is for taking notes.
 You may wish to supplement this with notes from your fellow students.